Weight Loss Drugs, Women, and Natural Alternatives

 Yet, these medications can give you a jumpstart on altering your metabolic health and losing weight.
 In a short time, you may feel better, have more energy, and feel motivated to heal your metabolism.

-Our goal is to help women identify what caused their broken metabolism in the first place and then use lifestyle and nutrition approaches to fix it.
-We fully support their decision to use medications, but our aim is to use the drugs temporarily while restoring metabolic wellness.
+My goal is to help women identify what caused their broken metabolism in the first place and then use lifestyle and nutrition approaches to fix it.
+I fully support their decision to use medications, but my aim is to use the drugs temporarily while restoring metabolic wellness.
 This approach allows women to maintain the weight loss when they eventually stop taking the medication.

 If you skip these root-cause steps and lifestyle changes, you risk regaining your lost weight.
 Many women are terrified to go off their medication and regain their weight.
 For some, taking the medication for life is the best option.
 It’s a personal decision that you can make with your doctor.
 For others willing and able to make fundamental lifestyle changes, these medications can be used short-term.
 There’s no evidence that these drugs aid in weight loss beyond 10 to 20% of your body weight, and many women achieve this in 3 to 18 months.
 The most effective way to continue losing weight is to restore your metabolic health.